 Mobile phones suffer from the same issues (https://www.fastcodesign.com/90165365/smartphones-are-wrecking-the-planet-faster-than-anyone-expected).
 It is better to use a phone for 10 years than it is to replace it when made obsolete.

 When you use a proprietary computer systems then you may not have a choice in this matter.
 These systems can lock you out of functionality or system updates at the whim of the developers, typically this is done so that you are forced to buy a newer model machine.
 Not only does this restrict your freedom to use your computer as you wish but it also restricts forces you to purchase items needlessly.

-With an entirely free software machine then you remain in control of your hardware.
+With an entirely free software powered machine then you remain in control of your hardware.
 You buy a new system when you wish not when the manufacturer forces.
 As such we can use our computers for longer than what is typically offered by non-free systems.
 If a machine becomes unsupported by the developers, with free software others can pickup the development role and keep it working far beyond the original intention.
 By merely changing the software, we can have a real impact on the physical world.
-By reusing hardware rather than buying new then we keep one more machines out of the rubbish tip and working for us today.
+By reusing a piece of hardware rather than buying new, then we keep one more machines out of the rubbish tip and working for us today.

 Computers only make up a small part of the carbon emissions problem but as a whole we need to minimise these issues wherever possible.
 Just because there are bigger problems does not mean we can ignore our immediate solutions that we personally change today.
 The lesser of two evils is still evil.
 Because of this we need to use what machines we have today for a long time so that we do not end up producing more emissions and waste than necessary.